tbmiller-astro/imcascade/docs/source/adv_guide.rst

 Advanced
 =========

-A guide of more advancded and in-depth features and possibilities when runnning ``imcascade``.
+A guide of more advanceded and in-depth features and possibilities when runnning ``imcascade``.
 Currently in progress of being written

+If you have additional questions please feel free to reach out to me or raise an issue on github!

 Adjusting inital values and bounds
 ----------------------------------